 'in here we are receiving Rhino object

-Public Sub AXInit(RhinoObject)
+Public Sub AXInit(RhinoObject) ' from script

 Set Rhino = RhinoObject